afc163/fanyi/README.md

 ```

 Translation data is fetched from [iciba.com](https://iciba.com) and [fanyi.youdao.com](https://fanyi.youdao.com), and only support translation between Chinese and English.

-In Mac/Linux bash, words will be pronounced by `say` command.

 Translate one word.